xp44mm/Notebook/F#/Reflection at Run Time(fs).md

 { return ctrl.Text; }
 ```

 Delegate contravariance means that a delegate can point to a method with an argument that is a base class of the argument specified in the delegate's signature.
-For example, a `GetControl`-Data delegate might point to a method that takes one argument of the Control or Object type because both these types are base classes for the `TextBox` argument that appears in the delegate:
+For example, a `GetControlData` delegate might point to a method that takes one argument of the `Control` or `Object` type because both these types are base classes for the `TextBox` argument that appears in the delegate:

 ``` F#
 // A function that takes a Control and returns an Object value.